 Prior to joining the firm, John spent more than 20 years in private practice and several more years as staff counsel for two major commercial liability carriers.
-John is a highly successful litigator with 40 trials and is a member of the American Board of Trial Advocates (ABOTA), one of the preeminent national organizations for experienced trial lawyers.
+John is a highly successful litigator with over 50 trials and is a member of the American Board of Trial Advocates (ABOTA), one of the preeminent national organizations for experienced trial lawyers.
 Many of John’s trials have involved multi-million dollar exposure against some of the top plaintiffs’ attorneys in the country.
 The subject matter of these trials has been quite varied and includes product liability, premises liability, general negligence, invasion of privacy and slander.
 John also has substantial experience in construction defect matters where he has represented owners, general contractors, subcontractors, and design professionals in mold and traditional damages claims.

 - Cardinal Collection Educational Foundation v.
 Museum of Global Antiquities – Represented plaintiffs in a case where the defendants induced them to loan $4.8 million, and to then invest an additional $2.225 million, in classic violins.
 At trial, we convinced the jury the investment scheme was a ruse and the main violin at issue never existed.
 The jury awarded our clients $27 million in damages against the defendants, the Museum of Global Antiquities and its president.

 - DePree v.
 Wholesale Distributor – Secured a non-suit during trial for a wholesale distributor of talc that was used in the manufacture of other products in a case involving a maintenance man who developed mesothelioma.